 Best Free Horror Games

-Port of Call dumps you right into the middle of a story, a feature that is seemingly meant to keep players off-balance for the rest of the game.
+Port of Call dumps you right into the middle of a story, a feature that is seemingly meant to keep players off-balance for the entire experience.
 The player wakes up suffering from amnesia, and the only helpful soul around is the captain of a ferry boat.

 He enlists your help, and once you’re on board, you start investigating the other occupants of the ship.
 Pretty quickly you discover that these people know more about you than they’re letting on.